Quick Summary

 Research and compare different group health insurance plans from various providers.
 Evaluate costs, network coverage, benefits offered, and customer service reputation.
 Consider offering a variety of plans to cater to diverse employee needs.

-Once you've selected a plan(s), it's time for open enrollment.
+Once you've selected a plan(s), it's time for open enrolment.
 This period allows employees to choose their health insurance coverage for a designated timeframe.
 Provide clear communication about plan details, including costs, benefits, and enrollment instructions.
 Hold informational sessions to answer employee questions and ensure everyone understands their options.

 Communication is key throughout the process.
 Develop clear and concise plan summaries explaining coverage details, exclusions, and claims procedures.
 Utilize various communication channels, such as email, company intranet, and employee benefits booklets, to ensure everyone can access this information.